Prepare your vehicle for hot Summer conditions and prevent eye-popping repair bills later with this vehicle checklist.

-Be sure to check your owner’s manual for manufacturer’s recommendations on brand and weight of oil as well as oil change intervals.
-Some vehicles’ engines are actually engineered for the anti-corrosion agents, friction modifiers, gasket conditioners and other additives in proprietary formulations of motor oil.
+Be sure to check your owner’s manual for the manufacturer’s recommendations on brand and weight of oil as well as oil change intervals.
+Some vehicles’ engines are actually engineered for anti-corrosion agents, friction modifiers, gasket conditioners and other additives in proprietary formulations of motor oil.
 Using another type of oil can cause damage in the long run and can invalidate a warranty.
 Here are the current oil change specials.

 2. Check the coolant

 The coolant in your vehicle's radiator works triple time in summer.
 In addition to keeping your car from overheating, coolant guards against corrosion and lubricates your water pump.
 However, coolant degrades and loses its effectiveness, so you should change out conventional coolant every one to two years, and extended life coolant every five years.
 Can't remember the last time you changed your coolant?
 No worries.
 Use an antifreeze tester to check the quality.
 Then read this handy guide to learn how to flush your radiator.

 Free battery testing and replacement is just one of the free services you could be taking advantage of at Advance.
 Learn more about the rest.

 Summer can be harder on a battery than winter, so bring your battery to an Advance Auto Parts store near you for free testing.
 If you need a new battery, remember, we'll install it for free* when you purchase from us.